appsmedatailia/fxa-stackbit-builder/src/pages/lp/free-amazon-fba-product-research-tools/index.md

 title: Validate Product Ideas And Discover Your Next Best-Seller!
 subtitle: >-
   Are you an Amazon seller looking for your next best seller product?
-  Or maybe you are newbie to Amazon FBA and you struggle choosing a winning product?
+  Or maybe you are a newbie to Amazon FBA and you struggle choosing a winning product?
 cta: Download Your Free Tools Now!
 thumb_img_alt: Free Amazon Product Research Tools
 content_img_alt: Free Amazon Product Research Tools